pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-27-cartagena.md

 `At: Cartagena, Spain`

-Hasdrubal the Fair took one look at the best natural harbor in the Western Mediteranean and said: "Alright, we'll conquer the rest from here.
+Hasdrubal the Fair took one look at the best natural harbor in the Western Mediterranean and said: "Alright, we'll conquer the rest from here.
 Build me a new town."

 Thus was Cartagena (_"New Town"_) was founded.
 The Phoenicians apparently named all their new cities New Town, even their original city, Carthago, means "New Town".
-The Romans later sensibly renamed Cartagena into Nova Carthago (_"New New Town"_), to distiguish the two.
+The Romans later sensibly renamed Cartagena into Nova Carthago (_"New New Town"_), to distinguish the two.

 But I digress.
-It still has the best natural harbor in all of the Western Mediteranean and that's why we like it here.
+It still has the best natural harbor in all of the Western Mediterranean and that's why we like it here.
 The marina is quite cheap to boot --- by Spanish standards anyway.

 We're spending a few days in Cartagena.
 Our progress is being thwarted by a constant west wind while we want to go west.
 We're trying to choose interesting cities to wait it out.
 And Cartagena is unexpectedly interesting.
 It has a rich and varied past and still is a wealthy city.
 They're a major cruise ship destination now, which means extra money flowing in and being spent on city beautification.